pixel-compiler-rs/pixel-compiler-rs/README.md

 ## Hi there 👋
-🔭 I’m currently working on improving my Python and web development skills.
+🔭 I’m currently working on improving my Web development skills.

 🌱 I’m currently learning problem-solving using data structures and algorithms.